iojanblog/botija/README.md

 ./plug.status.sh
 ```

 ### Camera plugin

-Enable your raspicam and test it works
+Enable your raspicam and test if it works
 ```shell
 sudo raspi-config
 raspistill -o test1.jpg